-But a train ride that’s definitely doesn’t have the romantic cling to its name, is the local train between Baghdad and Basra in Iraq.
+But a train ride that’s definitely doesn’t have the romantic cling to its name is the local train between Basra and Baghdad in Iraq.

-But how many people can say they done the latest one?
+But how many people can say they have done the latest one?
 I can.

-And the one hour journey from Baghdad to Fallujah a small town 69 km/43 miles to the west, once infamous as a Sunni insurgent stronghold and one places where the bloodiest battles were fought in Iraq after 2003 invasion of Iraq.
+And the one-hour journey from Baghdad to Fallujah, a small town 69 km/43 miles to the west, once infamous as a Sunni insurgent stronghold and one place where the bloodiest battles were fought in Iraq after the 2003 invasion of Iraq.

 The Baghdad, Basra railway line was re-opened in 2014 with planes to be a high-speed line, allowing a top speed of 250 km/155 mph with brand new Chinese-built diesel trains with seats for 384 passengers, specially designed for use in Iraq’s hot desert climate, and even on-board diagnostic systems are meant to work in a dusty environment.
 But the speed rarely get´s above 140km/87mph, and most of the ride is on a steady 70km/43mph, so much for high-speed.